ncatlab/nlab-content/pages/3/1/2/4/24213/content.md

 Why not imitate the classical definition, using internal functors from the internally-defined category $\Delta{}_i$?
 Giving a reasonable definition of $\Delta{}_i$ is not too hard: the objects [n] are very well-behaved.
 But defining functors out of it is problematic, because there are coherence issues.
 One would have to specify the functoriality laws using equations, i.e. inhabitants of equality types, which homotopically we treat as paths.
 But specified paths in homotopy theory have to be coherent to define a useful notion of functor; thus we need equations between our equations (associativity pentagons, etc), then higher equations between those, and so on forever.
 Thus we end up with the same problem we had before of specifying infinitely much data using a finite description in type theory.

-If one restricts the types involved to h-sets, then this problem go away; but then one has again only defined semi-simplicial h-sets, which are (presumably) strictly less general.
+If one restricts the types involved to [[h-sets]], then this problem go away; but then one has again only defined semi-simplicial [[h-sets]], which are (presumably) strictly less general.

-Another approach is to extend type theory with streams typed by streams of types as in a HoTTEST talk by Kolomatskaia.
+Another approach is to extend type theory with streams typed by streams of types as in a HoTTEST talk by Astra Kolomatskaia.

 ## Why semi-simplicial, not simplicial?

 With semi-simplicial sets, the “iterated dependency” approach gives us at least a candidate approach for tackling coherence issues.
 With simplicial sets, it’s hard to see how one might tackle or avoid them.
 (Comparing it to the semi-simplicial approach, one requires degeneracy maps and equations between them, which lets loose the spectre of coherence again.)
 Furthermore, reasoning about Kan simplicial sets seems to insist on classical logic.
 For example, the classical result stating the homotopy equivalence of fibers of a Kan fibration cannot be proved constructively ([pdf](https://ncatlab.org/ufias2012/files/countermodel.pdf)).

-In homotopy-theoretic terms, this is because $\Delta{}_i$ is a [[direct category]], while $\Delta$ is not.
+In homotopy-theoretic terms, this is because $\Delta{}_i$ is a [[direct category]], while the [[simplex category]] $\Delta$ is not.

 ## About the original page on the wiki of the Univalent Foundations year

-The original page about semi-simplicial types on the wiki of the Univalent Foundations year contained also material related to semi-simplicial set in general though not to semi-simplicial types properly speaking.
+The original page about semi-simplicial types on the wiki of the Univalent Foundations year contained also material related to semi-simplicial sets in general though not to semi-simplicial types properly speaking.
 It is kept here for historical reasons.

 **Update 4/12**: [A note on semisimplicial sets](https://ncatlab.org/ufias2012/files/semisimplicialsets.pdf) by Benno van den Berg.